irgaly/kfswatch/README.md

 | KfsEvent.Create | Watching directory's child file or directory entry has created. |
 | KfsEvent.Delete | Watching directory's child file or directory entry has deleted. |
 | KfsEvent.Modify | Watching directory's child file's content has changed.          |

+There are no events for watching directory itself.

 ## Note: Reliability of Events